vanviegen/aberdeen/docs/Tutorial.md

     })
 })
 ```

+Note the use of the provided {@link aberdeen.invertString} function to reverse-sort by a string value.

 ### Two-way binding
 Aberdeen makes it easy to create two-way bindings between form elements (the various `<input>` types, `<textarea>` and `<select>`) and your data, by passing an observable object with a `.value` as `bind:` property to {@link aberdeen.$}.